cyberbotics/webots/docs/guide/object-buildings.md

 ### Building Field Summary

-- `name`: Defines the name of the building
+- `name`: Defines the name of the building.

 - `floorHeight`: Defines the height of one floor.